LisaHackett97/MS1-Dog-Daycare/README.md

   - unload listener/runtime error when testing/issues with cookies: I do not currently have the knowledge to fix these issues.
 Score for page is 80.
 However when report is re-run at a later time, issue is resolved and score is higher.

 Attached are the audit reports [lighthouse-reports](https://github.com/LisaHackett97/MS1-Dog-Daycare/blob/master/readme-assets/lighthouse-reports.pdf)

+- Reports re-run after user stories were tested.
+  - sr class added to links to services page in menu bar.
+This is because  the .html file is called services, while it is called More info on the screen, to a more intuitive experience for the end user.

 #### Accessibility